underscoreio/essential-scala/src/pages/implicits/foundations.md

 title: Type Class Foundations
 ---

 Type classes in Scala involve the interaction of a number of components.
-In this section we're going to build them up from the beginning, to gain an understanding of how all the pieces hang together.
+To understand how they work, in this section we're going to build them up from the beginning.

-Let's motivate this with an example -- converting data to HTML.
+Let's start with an example -- converting data to HTML.
 This is a fundamental operation in any web application, and it would be great to be able to provide a `toHtml` method across the board in our application.

 The obvious implementation it to implement `toHtml` using a simple trait: